nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 sovreignty.
 First time  and experienced speakers are invited to apply.
 The deadline is 21st September 2026.
 [Check out their Linkedin post for more information](https://www.linkedin.com/posts/openinfra-user-group-kenya_openinfra-opensource-kenya-activity-7496492655745540098-vF-9).
+Cool fact, they have invited us to be community partners.
+We are coming up in the world indeed.

 [Pycon Kenya 2026](https://www.pycon.ke/) is scheduled for the 2nd to the 3rd of October 2026.
 Show up and support the local Python developer ecosystem.